jacks4ever/CS4910/syllabus.md

 **Late Policy:** ⏰ 10% deduction per day late.

-**Exams:** 📋 Three Canvas exams; no makeups without prior approval and documentation.
+**Exams:** 📋 Three Canvas take-home exams; Exams 1 & 2 start at 7:20pm and are due the following Sunday by 11:59pm.
+Final exam starts after 7:20pm on 12/17 and is due Friday 12/19 by 11:59pm.

 ## 🔬 Course Project
 - 👥 Two-person teams